The Ultimate Guide to Saving Money

-However, you won't improve your strength very quickly by lifting weights once a month.
+However, you won’t improve your strength very quickly by lifting weights once a month.
 The same is true when it comes to how to save money – it’s all about your daily money habits and choices.
 If you’re looking for inspiration, here are 7 habits of great savers.

 A budget is a workout plan for your money

 Those who live week-to-week without savings to fall back on are more financially vulnerable.
-When unexpected bills come up or their income is interrupted, people who don’t know how to save money are often reliant on credit cards or loans or the help of family and friends to make ends.
+When unexpected bills come up or their income is interrupted, people who don’t know how to save money are often reliant on credit cards or loans or the help of family and friends to make ends meet.

-Because of this, they stand greater risk of getting into debt and experiencing financial hardship.
+Because of this, they stand a greater risk of getting into debt and experiencing financial hardship.

-One thing you’ll notice about people who are good at saving is that they avoid spending money unnecessarily.
+One thing you’ll notice about people who know how to save money is that they avoid spending money unnecessarily.
 Have you got financial goals?

 For instance, people who know how to save money may take their lunch to work instead of buying it or catch public transport to avoid paying for parking.
 This doesn’t mean that they’re miserly.
 On the contrary, many people are disciplined about how they spend their money so they can apply it to other priorities.
-They have goals for their money and these goals positively influence their daily money habits and choices.
+They have goals and ways to save money that positively influence their daily money habits and choices.

 Follow this guide to saving money by creating saving goals.
 This is a great way to help you stay focused, motivated and disciplined about how you use your money.
 In fact, having financial goals makes saving easier and fun.

 Visualising your savings goals makes them easier to achieve.
 When you feel tempted to spend beyond your budget, your saving goals are a reminder of the fun and gratification awaiting you.
 You see a new outfit you like, but it feels less desirable compared to the overseas holiday you’re saving for.
-You’re tempted to buy new furniture, but resist because you’re focused on saving for a house deposit.
+You’re tempted to buy new furniture but resist because you’re focused on saving for a house deposit.
 You skip Friday night drinks because you’d rather put that money towards a concert ticket.

-When you combine goal setting with budgeting, you have the benefit of a clear target to aim for plus a detailed plan of how to get there!
+When you combine goal setting with budgeting, you have the benefit of a clear target to aim for plus a detailed guide to saving money that isn’t confusing or overcomplicated!